19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

-(4) Where a defendant is convicted of a drug trafficking offence or a serious offence, as the case may be, and sentenced to death, any amount which the court orders the defendant to pay under section 4 or 5 may, on an application by the Public Prosecutor to the High Court, be realised by the High Court exercising the powers conferred by section 19(3) to (7).
+(4) Where a defendant is convicted of a drug dealing offence or a serious offence, as the case may be, and sentenced to death, any amount which the court orders the defendant to pay under section 4 or 5 may, on an application by the Public Prosecutor to the High Court, be realised by the High Court exercising the powers conferred by section 19(3) to (7).

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

-(5) Where a defendant is convicted of a drug trafficking offence or a serious offence, as the case may be, any amount which the court orders the defendant to pay under section 4 or 5 and which, in the case of realisable property comprising wholly or partly cash, may be realised by the High Court making a garnishee order subject to Rules of Court.
+(5) Where a defendant is convicted of a drug dealing offence or a serious offence, as the case may be, any amount which the court orders the defendant to pay under section 4 or 5 and which, in the case of realisable property comprising wholly or partly cash, may be realised by the High Court making a garnishee order subject to Rules of Court.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 ### Cases in which restraint orders and charging orders may be made

 15\.—(1) The powers conferred on the High Court by section 16(1) to make a restraint order and by section 17(1) to make a charging order are exercisable where —

-(a) proceedings have been instituted against the defendant for a drug trafficking offence or a serious offence, as the case may be;
+(a) proceedings have been instituted against the defendant for a drug dealing offence or a serious offence, as the case may be;

+[Act 21 of 2014 wef 01/09/2014]

 (b) the proceedings have not been concluded; and

-(c) the Court is satisfied that there is reasonable cause to believe that benefits have been derived by the defendant from drug trafficking or from criminal conduct, as the case may be.
+(c) the Court is satisfied that there is reasonable cause to believe that benefits have been derived by the defendant from drug dealing or from criminal conduct, as the case may be.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2) Those powers are also exercisable where the High Court is satisfied —

-(a) that a person has been informed under section 23(1) of the Criminal Procedure Code 2010 that he may be prosecuted for a drug trafficking offence or a serious offence, as the case may be; or
+(a) that a person has been informed under section 23(1) of the Criminal Procedure Code 2010 that he may be prosecuted for a drug dealing offence or a serious offence, as the case may be; or

 [15/2010 wef 02/01/2011]

+[Act 21 of 2014 wef 01/09/2014]

-(b) that investigation for a drug trafficking offence or a serious offence, as the case may be, having been commenced against a person, he dies or cannot be found or is outside the jurisdiction,
+(b) that investigation for a drug dealing offence or a serious offence, as the case may be, having been commenced against a person, he dies or cannot be found or is outside the jurisdiction,

+[Act 21 of 2014 wef 01/09/2014]

-and that there is reasonable cause to believe that benefits have been derived by that person from drug trafficking or from criminal conduct, as the case may be.
+and that there is reasonable cause to believe that benefits have been derived by that person from drug dealing or from criminal conduct, as the case may be.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2A) The High Court may exercise the powers conferred by section 16(1) notwithstanding any provision in any other written law prohibiting any dealing with any realisable property.